Claire Corlett: Personal life

 Corlett was born in Vancouver, British Columbia.
 She attended the University of British Columbia for Creative Writing before dropping out in 2019.

 After having lived in Los Angeles, California, she currently lives in Tucson, Arizona.

-Corlett is married to Gabriel Brown, a fellow voice actor who she met while working on My Little Pony: Friendship Is Magic.
+Corlett is married to Gabriel Brown, known as his internet alias Black Gryph0n, a fellow musician and voice actor who she met while working on My Little Pony: Friendship Is Magic when she was 14 and he was 24.
 The two were engaged on January 29, 2022, married on November 12, and currently live in Arizona.

 She became an American citizen in 2024.